brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

  * bdf.sh: contains the shell command used to build the dockerfile using neurodocker
  * R_config.sh: contains a script called during dockerfile construction, to configure R
  * Dockerfile: the specification file for the Docker container, build using the scripts above.
+The Docker container is available on DockerHub at dnmacdon/harmonizer:environment_only

+Note that this container does NOT contain the data or code.
+When you run it (see below), you will need to specify the input and output directories, and the input directory must contain the pipeline code and the data.
+This was done to allow for greater flexibility, to make it easier to use the pipeline with other data or to modify it.
+For maximum reproducibility, it would make sense to produce a Docker container that incorporates the pipeline code as well.

 ## Results
  1. Differences between sites included different age distributions, meaning that different sites were sampling different populations.
 This indicates that there is biological variability between sites that should be preserved.
 Below are two views on the age distributions.